alexa/alexa-skills-kit-sdk-for-java/docs/en/Migrating-To-ASK-SDK-v2-For-Java.rst

        ...
    }

-In the SDK v2, each onLaunch, onSessionEnded, and ontIntent case is separated out into a different handler.
+In the SDK v2, each onLaunch, onSessionEnded, and onIntent case is separated out into a different handler.

 .. code:: java